brendanhay/gogol/lib/services/gogol-indexing/README.md

 ## Description

-A client library for the Google Indexing.
+A client library for the Google Web Search Indexing.

 ## Contribute